 Whether the responsibility is ours fully or contributors to another person’s work, we need those small victories.
 This is the evidence of what we have accomplished in our productive day.

 This is part of why I like a physical notebook and list because, unlike an electronic list, you still have a record of your accomplishments and mindset during a particular time.

-When I am traveling or leaving the house for an extended period of time, my notebook is included among the things you need to have, or rather that I need to have.
+When I am traveling or leaving the house for an extended period of time, my notebook is included among the things I want to have, or rather that I need to have.
 However, your tools only make you productive when you use them.

 So, however you choose to manage your list, make sure you are consistent.
 Allow this to become second nature, like hitting the snooze button in the mornings.
 This entire structure is a vital part of accomplishing your overall goals, but it’s still just one thing at a time.